The Pandemic and Kids' Mental Health

-Blake Works has created The Pandemic and Kids' Mental Health, a series of three professionally produced 20-minute video episodes addressing issues affecting families with children: preschoolers, preteens (elementary/middle schoolers) and teens.
-Episodes include interviews with children and parents from diverse backgrounds.
-In conversations with Blake Works' founder Jeanne Blake, mental health experts from Massachusetts General Hospital frame issues facing families and offer proven strategies for building resilience and supporting children during and after the pandemic.
+Blake Works has created The Pandemic and Kids' Mental Health, a series of three professionally produced 20-minute video episodes, in which children and parents (preschoolers, elementary/middle schoolers and teens) candidly describe their pandemic experiences.
+Mental health experts from Massachusetts General Hospital offer proven strategies for building resilience and supporting children during and after the pandemic.